Visas & Routes

 What is the cheapest Greece Golden Visa route?

-The cheapest property threshold is EUR 250,000, but it is limited to qualifying conversion or listed-building restoration cases.
+The lowest property threshold is EUR 250,000, but it is limited to qualifying conversion or listed-building restoration cases.
 It is not the normal route for a standard apartment purchase.
-For ordinary real estate, the main planning thresholds are usually EUR 400,000 or EUR 800,000 depending on location and property category.
+For ordinary real estate, the main planning thresholds are usually EUR 400,000 or EUR 800,000, depending on location and property category.

 Which Greece areas use the EUR 800,000 threshold?

-Law 5100/2024 applies the EUR 800,000 real-estate threshold to Attica, Thessaloniki, Mykonos, Santorini and Greek islands with more than 3,100 residents.
-Other areas are generally planned around EUR 400,000, subject to the property rules and legal review.
+Law 5100/2024 applies the EUR 800,000 real-estate threshold to Attica, the Thessaloniki Regional Unit, Mykonos, Santorini (Thira) and Greek islands with more than 3,100 residents.
+Other areas usually start at EUR 400,000, subject to the property rules and legal review.

 Can I combine several smaller properties to reach the threshold?